datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-To parse out a section of the string, you can leverage the LEFT, RIGHT, or MID functions.
+To parse out a portion of the string, leverage the LEFT, RIGHT, or MID functions.

 ---